yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/deploy/configure-admin-console.md

 ![Replicated Yugabyte Platform Config](/images/replicated/replicated-yugaware-config.png)

-For air-gapped installations, all the containers powering the Yugabyte Platform application are already available with Replicated.
-For non-air-gapped installations, these containers will be downloaded from the Quay.io Registry when the Dashboard is first launched.
-Replicated will automatically start the Yugabyte Platform as soon as all the container images are available.
+For air-gapped installations, all containers powering the Yugabyte Platform application are already available with Replicated.
+For non-air-gapped installations, the containers will be downloaded from the Quay.io Registry when the Dashboard is first launched.
+Replicated automatically starts Yugabyte Platform as soon as all container images are available.

 ![Replicated Dashboard](/images/replicated/replicated-dashboard.png)

-To see the release history of the Yugabyte Platform (aka YugaWare) application, click **View release history**.
+To see the release history of the Yugabyte Platform application, click **View release history**.

 ![Replicated Release History](/images/replicated/replicated-release-history.png)